Do you have any of the following symptoms:

 It makes sense to start treatment now – before you go on to develop clinical hypothyroidism.
 Especially if you are symptomatic.
 To do this, I recommend finding and working with a knowledgeable functional medicine practitioner.
 There, you can determine if your thyroid condition is caused by an autoimmune response inside your body (it probably is).
 And get to work on increasing your energy right away!

-Euthyroid sick syndrome and fatigue
+Euthyroid sick syndrome and chronic fatigue

 Euthyroid sick syndrome is another hidden cause of fatigue.
 Euthyroid sick syndrome is diagnosed when your TSH is within normal range but you have elevated thyroid peroxidase antibodies and/or thyroglobulin antibodies.